ivotron/quiho-popper/paper/paper.md

 know that machine A has higher memory bandwidth than machine B, and an application is memory-bound, then this application will perform better on machine A. There are several challenges with this approach:

+![A matrix of performance feature vectors over a colection of CloudLab servers (left), and an array of a performance metric for an application on those same machines (right).
+Every column in the matrix comes from executing a microbenchmark on that machine.
+This dataset of microbenchmarks allows us to create a performance prediction model for application.
+Variability patterns of an application (zlog in the example), resemble the same variability pattern of one or more performance microbenchmark(s).
+Thus, the system subcomponent exercised by the microbenchmark is likely to be also the cause of why the application exhibits such performance behavior.
+](figures/featureimportance-implies-bottleneck.png){#fig:featureimportance-implies-bottleneck}

  1. Consistent Software.
 We need to ensure that the software stack is the same on all machines where the application runs.